linode/docs/docs/products/tools/cloud-manager/guides/events-and-activity-feeds/index.md

 Only unrestricted users can receive threshold notification emails.
 {{< /note >}}

-1. Log in to the [Cloud Manager](https://cloud.linode.com/) and click the user dropdown menu on the top right of the page.
+1. Log in to [Cloud Manager](https://cloud.linode.com/) and click the user dropdown menu on the top right of the page.

     ![The username dropdown link on Cloud Manager](cloud-manager-user-dropdown.png)